ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 Too dark inner layer problem: Glossy conductor inner layer with refracted direction and Fresnel attenuation under various light settings.
 </p>

-As you can see, the result is much darker than it should be. *It's because our PDF is computed incorrectly!* The reason is that the non-uniform change of directions due to refraction changes the solid angular density of directional samples.
+As you can see, the result is much darker than it should be.
+The reason is that the change of directions due to refraction also changes the solid angular density of directional samples.
 Since the sampling PDF expresses the density of generated samples with respect to the solid angle measure, we need to compensate the original PDF accordingly to get the correct value.
 $$
 p_2^{\ast}\left(\omega_{i}, \omega_{o}\right) = p_2\left(\omega_{i}^{\prime}, \omega_{o}^{\prime}\right) \frac{\eta_{0}^2 \cos\theta_{i}}{\eta_{1}^2 \cos\theta^{\prime}_{i}}
 $$